greenpeace-cee/at.greenpeace.gpapi/docs/donations.md

 ### Option Value `(OSF.getproducts)`

 #### Description

 The `OSF.getproducts` endpoint allows clients to retrieve a list of all products for the OSF available.

-#### Parameters
+#### Return Value

+Returns an array of known products.
+The following properties are the most relevant:

+ * `label` contains the human-readable product name that should be used in the user interface.
-From the returned values you have to use for the `order_type` field of the `OSF.order` action the field `value`!
+ * `value` is the identifier of the product that should be used as the value for the `order_type` parameter of the `OSF.order` endpoint.
+ * `weight` can be used to determine the order in which options are rendered in the user interface (lowest number first).

 ---